qbancoffee/ftdi_jtag_programmer/README.md

 ```
 Keep in mind that you'll have to repeat these steps if you unplug and plug it back in.

-The original program "PROG_CPLD.exe" is Windows program and although I have not tested it, you should be able to just run it from a command prompt with the following command.
+The original program "PROG_CPLD.exe" is a Windows program and although I have not tested it, you should be able to just run it from a command prompt with the following command.
 ```dos
 PROG_CPLD -v -c samx4.svf
 ```